The best dressed stars on the Met Gala red carpet

 Rachel Brosnahan

-The Marvelous Mrs. Maisel star wore an all-gold dress, with cut-out designs in the sides of it, by Altuzarra.
-The outfit also had a train on it along with gold sequins.
+The Marvelous Mrs. Maisel star wore an all-gold dress, with cut-out designs on the sides, by Altuzarra.
+The outfit also had gold sequins and a train.

 Hailey Baldwin